jonasbgood/StreetTreesOfNYC/README.md

 ## Requirements

 The following python packages are required:
- - pandas
  - numpy
+ - dash
+ - dash_table
+ - dash_core_components
+ - dash_html_components
  - plotly
- - dash
+ - sodapy
- - sopdapy
+ - pandas

 In python these can be installed using pip with the following command: